Ctc8/oaf-orblabs/README.md

 - Options:
    - create a react app / graph to display values
    - given 2 arguments at startup time, return the price / fees

+Here is the step by step guide:

+1. Get the address of Stargate router contract: https://etherscan.io/txs?a=0x8731d54E9D02c286767d56ac03e8037C07e01e98
+2. Get the adddress of USDC on Ethereum https://etherscan.io/token/0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48
+3. Get the ERC20 ABI and save it: https://gist.github.com/veox/8800debbf56e24718f9f483e1e40c35c
+4. Create a signature topic for ERC20 Tranfer event:
+5. Make a call to get events with the following
+- topics: [ethers.utils.id('Transfer(address,address,uint256)'), 0x8731d54E9D02c286767d56ac03e8037C07e01e98]
+- address: this is the USDC address, that is => 0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48
+- fromBlock: whatever block you want....get use a reasonable starting block from https://etherscan.io/.
+Ideally, you want a block that is at least 2 days in the past
+6. Create an instance of the ABI object: abi = new ethers.Interface(AppLibraryConfigsABI.abi)
+7. Parse the logs you are getting back: for each event log do the following,abi.parseLog({ topics: log.topics as string[], data: log.data })
+8. Print the results to see of they match what you want